Interviews

 Staton: I don't know, Luke.
 You're giving a big smile over there.
 You can go first.

-Staton: Yeah, I'm trying to think of some artists that are probably similar, but there are too many.
+Staton: Yeah, I'm trying to think of some artists that are probably similar, but there are just too many.
 I would say probably more incomparable in terms of the genre itself, some of the newer Bad Omens, those types of sounds—it's within our wheelhouse.
 I'm heavily inspired by electronic music.
 I grew up listening to a lot of trance with Armin van Buuren, Avicii, Zedd, and a lot of different artists in the EDM world.
-So, it's not the traditional going-to-EDC EDM sound; it is more industrial, darker synth, but still the fully composed band.
+So, it's not the traditional EDC EDM sound; it is more industrial, darker synth, but still the fully composed band.

 When you reflect on everything you've built so far, what feels most rewarding to you?